open-cloud/xos/xos/configurations/cord-pod/README.md

 ## How to bring up CORD

 Installing a CORD POD requires three steps:
- 1. installing OpenStack on a cluster,
+ 1. Installing OpenStack on a cluster
- 2. setting up the ONOS VTN app and configuring OVS on the nova-compute nodes to be controlled by VTN; and
+ 2. Setting up the ONOS VTN app and configuring OVS on the nova-compute nodes to be controlled by VTN
- 3. bringing up XOS with the CORD services
+ 3. Bringing up XOS with the CORD services

 ### Installing OpenStack